The Wild Life: Paul McCartney's First Three Works Away From The Beatles, and How They Form a Coherent Suite

 Wings is a band that went through many changes during its rather long history.
 The inexperienced Linda, Denny Laine and Paul McCartney were the core members during its lifetime, from 1971 to 1981.

 To a certain extent, you could compare the Wings experience to the Plastic Ono Band experience.
 Macca was determined to include Linda in his musical career, even though she never really learned how to play any instrument until that point.
-Wings was meant to be a band for Macca to play live again: it was the first time he ever played live since the height of the Beatlemania, and Wings was presented as a new band willing to tour.
+Wings was meant to be a band for Macca to play live again: it was the first time he ever played live since the height of the Beatlemania (excluding of course the famous rooftop gig), and Wings was presented as a new band willing to tour.

 The very first Wings album, Wild Life, was issued in December 1971.
 In many aspects, it's continuity from McCartney and RAM: the songs are simple, played with a great sense of improvisation and simplicity, with a very simple production and a slow, easy feeling about them.